state-space-models/cuthbert/kalman/README.md

 The core functions are:

-- `filter.offline_filter`: Offline Kalman filtering.
+- `offline_filter`: Offline Kalman filtering.
-- `filter.predict`: Single prediction step.
+- `predict`: Single prediction step.
-- `filter.update`: Single update step.
+- `update`: Single update step.
-- `smoother.smoother`: Offline Rauch-Tung-Striebel smoothing.
+- `smoother`: Offline Rauch-Tung-Striebel smoothing.
-- `smoother.update`: Single Rauch-Tung-Striebel smoothing step.
+- `smoother_update`: Single Rauch-Tung-Striebel smoothing step.

 Together, `predict` and `update` can be used to perform an online filtering step.